Your Surgical Experience

 Depending on the procedure, Dr. Dawes will perform surgery at one of the following fully-accredited surgical facilities:

-- Minor procedures may be performed at the Minor Surgery Clinic at the Foothills Medical Centre, or at the Rockyview Professional Centre at Surgical Centres Incorporated.
+- Minor procedures may be performed at the Rockyview Professional Centre at Surgical Centres Incorporated.

-- Aesthetic outpatient procedures will be performed at Surgical Centres Incorporated in Bowness or at the Rockyview Professional Centre.
+- Aesthetic outpatient procedures will be performed at the Rockyview Professional Centre.

-- Larger reconstructive outpatient procedures will be performed at the Foothills Medical Centre.
+- Larger reconstructive outpatient procedures will be performed at the South Health Campus.